ncpr1996/blogs_backup/cluf9u8u8000108lbba4meawp.md

 ### chgrp

-* `chgrp` is a command in Unix-like systems used to change the group ownership of files and directories.
+* On Unix-like systems, the `chgrp` command modifies the group ownership of files and directories.

-* Unlike `chown`, which can change both user and group ownership, `chgrp` is specifically focused on modifying group ownership.
+* `Chgrp` is dedicated to changing group ownership, in opposite of `chown`, which can alter both user and group ownership.

 * Usually, only the superuser (root) or the file's current owner can change the group ownership of a file or directory, ensuring proper security measures.